FourjsGenero/fgl_auitree/README.md

 ### Determine Dialog Type

 Identify if currently in an INPUT or CONSTRUCT.
-Useful for generic code that may have to behave differently depending where called from.
+Useful for generic code that may have to behave differently depending upon where called from.
 The screenshot shows output when in a CONSTRUCT in the MESSAGE panel

 <img alt="Dialog Type output" src="https://user-images.githubusercontent.com/13615993/32255548-9c2262d8-bf0d-11e7-9a5b-991999490f9a.png" width="50%" />